miguel617/Cloud-Analytics-Case-Study/README.md

 - Feature Engineering
 - Forecasting models using ML and DL to answer question 1
 - Cluster Analysis to answer question 2

+Python script and outputs can be seen at "main.ipynb".